delight-im/Emoji/Android/README.md

 ## The solution

-When you call `AndroidEmoji.ensure(...)` from this library on a string, it makes sure that any emoji contained in this string will be displayed correctly.
-This is done by setting the typeface for the single emoji symbols to a font supporting emoji.
+When you call `AndroidEmoji.ensure(...)` from this library on a string, it makes sure that the emoji contained in the string will be displayed correctly on all Android versions.
+This is done by setting a custom font for the single emoji symbols in the text.

 ## Installation